ngs-docs/2017-dibsi-metagenomics/binning.md

 ## Visualizing the bins

-Now that we have our binned data there are several different things we can do.
-One thing we might want to do is check the quality of the binning-- a useful tool for this is CheckM.
-We can also visualize the bins that we just generated using VizBin.
+Now that we have our binned data from both MetaBAT and MaxBin there are several different things we can do.
+One thing we might want to do is check the quality of the binning-- a useful tool for this is [CheckM](http://ecogenomics.github.io/CheckM/).
+Today, for the sake of time, we will visualize the bins that we just generated using VizBin.

 First, install VizBin::